-Autumn is the perfect time of year to be planting garlic and is a surprisingly easy time to produce a bountiful crop.
+Autumn is the time of year to be planting garlic.
+It’s quite easy to achieve a bountiful crop.

-- Break up the heads of your garlic into individual cloves and plant them approximately twice the depth of each clove by spacing them about 10cm apart.
+- To plant, break the garlic up into individual cloves, planting them approximately twice the depth of each clove, spacing each one about ten centimetres apart.

-- Sprinkle blood and bone generously over the bulbs once they have been covered.
+- Sprinkle blood and bone, about a handful per square metre, over the bulbs once they are covered.

-- Within a couple of weeks the garlic will have started to shoot up and grow happily unaided throughout the winter months.
+- With two weeks the garlic will start to grow, unaided throughout the winter months.

 - By mid to late October, each garlic clove will start to swell, forming a complete, new head of garlic.
 They are ready to harvest once the foliage starts to die off.